 This is a guest blog by Andrew Wolk, the founder and CEO of Root Cause.
-This year, Andrew joins us on the esteemed Leadership Council, voting alongside other industry leaders to determine the final 10 Classy Award Winners.
+In 2016, Andrew joined us on the esteemed Leadership Council, voting alongside other industry leaders to determine the final 10 Classy Award Winners.

 Partnerships can be tantalizing.
 They appear to promise wider reach or increased capacity.
 For those of us committed to improving lives in the social sector, whether through nonprofits, foundations, or the government, a partnership seems like it will bring great minds together for greater efficiency and outcomes.

 Often, it works.
 And often, as many of us have experienced firsthand, it doesn’t.
 That doesn’t indicate the partnership was a bad idea.
 I’ve seen well-meaning—even well-planned—alliances stumble when one or more of the partners just wasn’t ready.

 The most effective partnerships start with the most effective partners.
 Before you think about collaboration—before you can develop shared goals with others—you’ve got to look in the mirror.
 You’ve got to understand your own organization, your own capacity, and your own impact.
 That’s how you get ready.

 I discussed cross-sector collaboration recently with the folks at Drucker Institute Monday*, and they put it succinctly: “Effectiveness starts at home.”

 Organizations that are serious about making change are serious about performance measurement, first on their own and then in any partnership.
 They use data and evidence to find out how their hard work and investments are actually improving the world—or not—and they adjust their organization and programs accordingly.
 When you understand your own impact, strategize around it, and commit to sustaining a culture of rigorous, continuous learning, we call this high performance.
 When high-performing organizations partner together, they can drive results greater than they already do individually.